A7R7/A7R7.github.io/content/posts/emaxbound-configuration/index.md

 ### Custom {#custom}

-[Custom](https://www.emacswiki.org/emacs/CustomizingAndSaving#Customize), the customize system of emacs.
-Set the file path used for storing customization information.
+[Custom](https://www.emacswiki.org/emacs/CustomizingAndSaving#Customize) is a built-in package, the customize system of emacs.
+Set the file path used for storing customization information here.

 ```elisp
 (use-package custom